ZhaoqunZhong/docking-PBVS/README.md

 - smooth_curve_new.py (Cathy Chen chongchen.pku@gmail.com)<br />
 This script provides the core function in *trajectory_generation* package, and is the courtesy from a math genius.
 It provides a cubic curve with continuous curvature given a starting pose and a destination pose in 2-D space.

 In real application scenario, less than (**1 cm, 1 degree**) accurary is achieved for the docking task, with multiple people walking around in the scene background.
-The robot can start from any viewpoint that can see the Aruco marker and less than 3m from it.
+The robot can start from any initial position that can see the Aruco marker and less than 3m from it.
 The** 3m **range can increase with extending mapping effort.

 ##  How to use (tested on ubuntu16 & Debian Stretch)